-For the fiscal year ended December 31, 2022, each of our independent directors received a base annual fee of \$60,000, paid in quarterly installments.
+For the fiscal year ended December 31, 2023, each of our independent directors received a base annual fee of \$60,000, paid in quarterly installments.
 In consideration for their attendance at meetings of the Board exceeding the 10 designated Board meetings, Messrs.
 Hunter, Uttz and Taney received an additional fee of \$10,000 and Messrs.
-LoCasio and Schoenfeld and Ms. Persofsky received an additional fee of \$5,000.
+LoCasio and Ms. Persofsky received an additional fee of \$5,000.
 Additionally, as compensation for serving as the chair of the Board or the chair of a Board committee, Messrs, Taney and Hunter and Ms. Persofsky received a base annual fee of \$16,000, paid in quarterly installments.
 As compensation for serving on our Board, each independent director then serving also received an award of 53,996 restricted shares of Class A Common Stock and 69,450 options to buy shares of Class A Common Stock on January 5, 2022.
-Upon her appointment to the Board, Ms. Persofsky received

-113,636 restricted shares of Class A Common Stock and 145,079 options to buy shares of Class A Common Stock on April 11, 2022.
 In addition, we reimburse our directors for their reasonable out-of-pocket expenses incurred in attending Board and committee meetings.
-Mr. Snyder does not receive any additional compensation for his service on the Board.
+Mr. Snyder did not receive any additional compensation for his service on the Board.
+Further, on May 17, 2024, Craig Snyder, the Chief Executive Officer and a member of the Board of Directors (the "Board") of the Company, notified the Board that resigned as Chief Executive Officer of the Company and as a member of the Board, effective as of May 27, 2024.
+Mr. Snyder's resignation did not result from any disagreement regarding the Company's operations, policies or practices; and on May 23, 2024, the Board appointed Barbara Sher, the Company's Chief Operating Officer, to the position of Chief Executive Officer, effective as of May 27, 2024.